Jump to: Central | West | East | South | North

 Sheldon Square, London W2 6PY

 Why eat by the water, when you can eat ON the water?
-The second craft to take to the water from the London Shell Co. is on a permanent mooring by Paddington.
-It serves up a mainly seafood menu with dishes like lobster cocktail and a must-try Coronation crab and mustard cress roll.
-A strong sparkling wine list includes a great English own-label one that you definitely should try.
-And it now has a large seating area on the canalside for alfresco dining.
+The London Shell Co has two options in Paddington.
+The Grad Duchess is on a permanent mooring while The Prince Regent will actually take you on a tour of the canal.
+Both serve up an excellent seafood menu while a strong sparkling wine list includes a great English own-label one that you definitely should try.

 Sam’s Riverside

-Making full use of its riverfront location by Hammersmith Bridge, this newish riverside restaurant also has a large terrace with room for more than 30 diners.
-They're serving up a seafood menu with oyster platters and dressed crab alongside frozen margaritas.
+Making full use of its riverfront location by Hammersmith Bridge, this restaurant also has a large terrace with room for more than 30 diners and there are also geat views of the river from inside the restaurant.
+They're serving up a strong seafood menu with oyster platters, fruits de mer and Cornish hake with sorrel beurre blanc.

 Summerhouse Little Venice